PGS62/JuliaExcel.jl/README.md

 https://github.com/JuliaComputing/JuliaInXL.jl

-JuliaInXL has recently (October 2021) been made open source, having previously required a licence for commercial use.
+JuliaComputing has recently (October 2021) made JuliaInXL open source, it having previously required a licence for commercial use.
 At the time of writing, it's not possible to call JuliaInXL from VBA and it is not compatible with dynamic array formulas when called from Excel worksheets.
 On the other hand, JuliaInXL uses socket-based communication and C# rather than VBA for serialisation and unserialisation on the Excel side.
 So in some scenarios, its performance will be better.
 I have yet to do extensive testing on that however.

 ## Compatibility
 JuliaExcel has been tested on Excel within Microsoft 365, both 32-bit and 64-bit.
 It _should_ work on earlier versions of Excel (perhaps back to Excel 2010) but it has not been tested on them.